NetMajom/dockerphp/README.md

 ![](images/screen_5.png)

-* Check your browser the main.php file go to: `http://localhost/main.php`
+Check your browser the main.php file go to: `http://localhost/main.php`

 ![](images/screen_6.png)

 ## Useful Commands

 * `docker inspect -f '{{.Name}} - {{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' $(docker ps -aq)` => To check the ip address _(You can use the mysql ip address what you get to connect to it from PHP)_

+* Copy php.ini from container `docker cp <containername>:usr/local/etc/php/php.ini-production php.ini`

 ### That's it, so you can go, and make some fun :)